asahad/winehub/README.md

 ## Project Architecture

-Below is the high-level architecture of the WineHubSite project, showcasing the interaction between the frontend, backend, and database components.
+Below is the high-level architecture of the WineHubSite project, showcasing the interaction between the frontend, backend, and database components.Detailed architecture can be obtained upon request

 ![WineHubSite Architecture](./frontend/public/images/winehubsite-achitecture.jpg "WineHubSite Architecture")